 - The key stakeholders’ names and roles

 - The stakeholders’ opinion on the change request

 - The disposition action required to resolve the original issue

 The role of the ECR form and why it’s important

 As a standard form for employees to review and understand a problem or make a suggested change to a product or process, the ECR form helps facilitate business decisions.
-It provides a method to document problems, raise issues, capture responses, propose solutions and define consequences when deferring issues.
+It provides a method to document problems, raise issues, capture responses, propose solutions, and define consequences when deferring issues.
 It captures the action the group wants to take on a particular problem or suggested change.
 And unlike an ECO, which documents an actual change, an ECR shows the origins of an issue, discussions of options and thoughts behind the action chosen.
 The information captured on the ECR can often be helpful in the future when looking at past modifications.

-How you can manage ECRs in Arena PLM
+How you can manage ECRs in Arena PLM and QMS

-Arena PLM enables companies to:
+Arena enables companies to:

-- Capture change requests like ECRs, MCRs, DCRs, CARs and SCARs electronically
+- Capture change requests like ECRs, MCRs, DCRs, CARs, and SCARs electronically

-- Share change requests with internal employees, suppliers and partners
+- Share change requests with internal employees, suppliers, and partners

-- Streamline ECR review, evaluation and sign-off with a fully automated system
+- Streamline ECR review, evaluation, and sign-off with a fully automated system

-The status view of a change request in Arena PLM shows where the request is in the workflow and what actions it will take to move the request to the next stage.
+The status view of a change request in Arena shows where the request is in the workflow and what actions it will take to move the request to the next stage.